 Generative music apps are all about the music engine and sound engine that underpins them.

-Synth definitions aren't copied across, old AWE/XG parameters aren't copied either.
+Synth definitions aren't copied across (see this FAQ entry), old AWE/XG parameters aren't copied either.
 If you want to know about these, e.g. to re-create with our soft synth, look under your <Noatikl data folder>/"Koan SKD Import Logs" folder for a text file that gives a full text dump of what was in the .skd file you imported.

 Piece root parameter lists are turned into parameters like "A B C#" containing all permutations; one of those values is selected randomly at piece start, a per usual.